 We strongly believe that there are engineers, scientists and hobbyist inventors developing technologies that will one day release us from fossil fuel reliance.
 The main problem many inventors face is the lack of resources or funds to fully realise their inventions.
 One of our aims is to collaborate and create partnerships with these technology developers to provide funding for projects that could change the energy system we know today and make their products affordable and available to all.

 Many of these theoretical and practical designs are classed as free energy generators, however they are not entirely free as many require some form of energy input to work.
-Academics and physicists claim free energy is impossible, but a device that outputs more energy that it consumes would be generating free energy.
+Academics and physicists claim free energy is impossible, but a device that outputs more energy that it consumes would be generating free energy in laymans terms, but then we have mass-energy conservation to consider.
 Science is evolving and new discoveries are made everyday that defy our current knowledge and understanding, an example of this is Quantum Theory Demonstrated: Observation Affects Reality and is a very interesting read.

 There will be an estimated 500 million electric vehicles (EV) by 2040 and this will have a great impact on demand for electricity 24/7.
 Will there still be Off rates where electricity is cheaper during sleeping hours? probably not as most electric vehicle users will probably charge their EV overnight.